John Hardy (jewelry): Designs

 John Hardy jewelry is known for its artisanal handcrafted designs using reclaimed sterling silver and gold, using traditional Balinese jewelry-making techniques that have been passed down through many generations.
 All of their Diamonds are sourced following the United Nations' resolution and the Kimberley Process, and gemstones, along with other natural materials, are sourced following their Ethical Sourcing Code of Conduct.

-Environmental and Social Consciousness
+Environmental and social consciousness

 "Greener Every Day" is a company slogan used to summarize and describe its efforts to be a "green" company (the ultimate goal being to become carbon neutral).
 In 2006, John Hardy launched its "Sustainable Advertising" program to offset the carbon emissions from its print advertising, business travel and electricity consumption.
 It does so by planting bamboo on Bali and Nusa Penida, a small island off the coast of Bali.
 Through its "Wear Bamboo, Plant Bamboo" program, a portion of the proceeds from the sale of its Bamboo collection items are used to fund the company’s continuous bamboo plantings.

 Acquisition by L Catterton Partners Equity Firm

-On July 31, 2014 L Catterton Partners, a leading private equity firm, acquired John Hardy.
+On July 31, 2014 L Catterton Partners, a private equity firm associated with LVMH, acquired John Hardy.